alsash110/comm-2216-obs/README.md

 Markdown provided us with an easy-to-read and easy-to-write text format that is universally used on many platforms.
 Since we are learning to become web-developers, markdown allows us to integrate code, command inputs, and HTML into our documents.

+We learned and implemented the use of headings, font weights, lists, indentation, breaks, code blocks, tables, and integrating links and images in our guide.

 #### Using VS Code

 The main program we used to read and write was VS Code.
 We were introduced to VS Code at the very beginning of the full-stack web development program at BCIT which made using VS Code a clear choice.